I can’t even begin to tell you the amount of self-hatred and emotional battery that I see in sugar and food addiction recovery groups on Facebook.

 So much, “I ate something I shouldn’t have eaten yesterday, so today is my Day 1 again.”

 Oil, salt, sugar, flour, artificial sweeteners, high fat plant foods, high calorie plant foods.
 The list of ways to harm ourselves with food seems to continue to increase daily.
+They also harm our teeth.
+It’s important that we watch our sugar intake and ensure that we’re regularly attending our Dentist Newmarket appointments to make sure that our oral health isn’t being damaged by it.

 And the worst is the self-doubt that comes with the slip ups.
 Too many slip ups and most people feel like giving up.
 I suspect most people just do eventually give up and stop trying, at least for a good long while.
 I mean, who wants to feel like a failure every day?